eighteeneightythree/docs-1.0/content/Coagulopathy screen.md

 # Other testing
 ## vWF assays
+- Factor VIII levels (normal is 50-150%)
+- von Willbrand factor antigen (normal is between 50% and 200%)
+- von Willebrand activity (normal 50-200%, there are various assays which may or may not be clinically significant)

 ## ABO typing
 O group patients have ∼20% to 30% lower plasma vWF:Ag levels.